RishiShah99/imagenet10-resnet18-pgd-attacks/README.md

 I used the ResNet18 model, a widely used convolutional neural network architecture.
 The final layer of the pre-trained ResNet18 model is modified to match the number of classes in the ImageNet10 dataset.

 ## Adversarial Attacks
-PGD (Projected Gradient Descent) is used to generate adversarial examples and evaluate the model's robustness.
-The parameters for PGD are:
--
+This project includes the implementation of Projected Gradient Descent (PGD) attacks to test the robustness of the ResNet18 model.
+PGD is a widely used adversarial attack method that iteratively perturbs the input images to maximize the model's prediction error.

 ## Results
 The model's accuracy under PGD attack is reported to assess its robustness.
 Since ImageNet10 has a small amount of data, the ResNet18 model that was pre-trained was only able to obtain a 50% accuracy.
 After applying PGD attacks, the model had an accuracy of 0%.
 The two other variations were able to achieve a maximum of 40% accuracy.
 One model was made by fine-tuning all layers and the other had frozen layers except for the top one.
 However, since the dataset was so small, it was unable to achieve good accuracy.